gregberns/auth-presentation/Talk.md

 ---

-### Certificates
+## Certificates

 Types:

-* Symmetric Encryption - simplest kind of encryption that involves only one secret key to cipher and decipher information
+* Symmetric Encryption
 * Asymmetric Encryption

 [Source - ssl2buy](https://www.ssl2buy.com/wiki/symmetric-vs-asymmetric-encryption-what-are-differences)

 ---

-### Symmetric Encryption
+## Symmetric Encryption

+* Simplest kind of encryption that involves only one secret key to cipher and decipher information
-* Uses a secret key that can either be a number, a word or a string of random letters
+* Secret key can be: a number, a word or a string of random letters
 * Most widely used symmetric algorithms: AES-128, AES-192, and AES-256
+* Disadvantage
-* Disadvantage: all parties involved have to exchange the key
+  * All parties involved have to exchange the key
+  * Assumes both parties are trusted

 ![Symmetric-Encryption](https://raw.githubusercontent.com/gregberns/auth-presentation/master/docs/Symmetric-Encryption.png)